DVD player: Technical details

-A DVD player has to be able to read a DVD in ISO – UDF version 1.02 format, and needs to read and obey the DVDs Regional lockout codes and display a warning if the player is not authorized to play the DVD.
+A DVD player has to be able to read a DVD in ISO – UDF version 1.02 format, and needs to read and obey the DVD region codes and display a warning if the player is not authorized to play the DVD.

 To play a DVD smoothly, it needs to be able to decode the MPEG-2 video stream with a maximum bit rate of 10 Mbit/s at peak and 8 Mbit/s continuously.

 A DVD player may be able to: